codeandpepper/terraform-pipeline-demo/infrastructure/README.md

 `terraform workspace delete foo` | Deletes workspace named `foo` (state must be empty)

 ## Applying infrastructure changes
 It is advised to run `terraform plan` first to have better understanding what Terraform will do.
-Then run `terraform apply` to apply infrastructure changes.
+Run `terraform apply` to apply infrastructure changes.